-Admire the Old Town Clock in Halifax
+Admire the Old Town Clock

 The Old Town Clock or Citadel Clock Tower is just that – a clock in a three-story tower at the base of the Citadel that started keeping time on October 20, 1803.
 It’s one of the iconic landmarks in Halifax.